 But these laws will become irrelevant, because keeping the two apart can never be sustained, plus, the market will eventually find a way around these laws.
 Humans may still not grant them these rights, not until they completely proliferate throughout the economy and society.
 Even then, not before all the cyber entities form unions and go on strike, refusing to run the elevators.

 By then humans won’t need to be concerned about these entities, because artificial sentience will have its own problem.

 Every single artificial sentient being will need to compete with billions of other cyber entities, and so they’ll eventually end up interacting with each other in ways more complex than humans do.
 They will then need to develop an enforceable code of conduct of sorts.
 Humans may be required to assist them.
 Factions will dominate.
 Alliances will form—human jungle business as usual.

 Sure, these new cyber entities will take away our jobs, machines have been doing this for over a century.
 But isn’t that the whole point?
-Whether your a lawyer or valet parking attendant, who wants to be enslaved to a job when a sentient robot can do it for you?
+Whether you are a lawyer or valet parking attendant, who wants to be enslaved to a job when a sentient robot can do it for you?
 Job losses are only a problem if humans continue using severely outdated economic models.
 We possess smartphones and are on the verge of a stunning technological breakthrough yet still dabble in late nineteenth-century economic ideology.

 What is certain is that life in our human jungle will become far more complex than it is today.